Eigenstate/dabble/docs/command_line.rst

 the `ff14SB <http://pubs.acs.org/doi/abs/10.1021/acs.jctc.5b00255>`_ protein parameter
 set, `lipid14 <http://pubs.acs.org/doi/abs/10.1021/ct4010307>`_ lipid parameteres,
 and TIP3P water model, and GAFF2 small molecule parameters will be used.
-To override these defaults, pass the ``--no-default-ff`` flag and your own forcefield leaprc files.
+To override these defaults, use the Dabble API and create an ``AmberWriter`` instance with the ``override_defaults=True`` option set and your own forcefield files.
+A command line flag may be available soon.

 Provide parameter and residue definition files for ligands (``off`` or ``lib`` files) using the ``-top`` flag, forcefield definition ``leaprc`` files with the ``-str`` flag,